-- rates, operating terms and conditions of service; - the types of services we may offer our counterparties; - construction of new facilities; - the integrity, safety and security of facilities and operations; - acquisition, extension or abandonment of services or facilities; - reporting and information posting requirements; - maintenance of accounts and records; and - · relationships with affiliate companies involved in all aspects of the natural gas and energy businesses.
+- · regulatory approval and review of certain of our rates, operating terms and conditions of service; - · the types of services we may offer our counterparties; - construction of new facilities; - the integrity, safety and security of facilities and operations; - acquisition, extension or abandonment of services or facilities; - reporting and information posting requirements; - maintenance of accounts and records; and - relationships with affiliate companies involved in all aspects of the natural gas and energy businesses.

 Compliance with these requirements can be costly and burdensome.
-Future changes to laws, regulations and policies in these areas may impair our ability to compete for business or to recover costs and may increase the cost and burden of operations.
-We cannot guarantee that state or federal regulators will authorize any projects or acquisitions that we may propose in the future.
+Future changes to laws, regulations and policies in these areas may impair our ability to compete for business or to recover costs and may increase the cost and burden of our operations.
+We cannot guarantee that state or federal regulators will not challenge our safety practices or will authorize any projects or acquisitions that we may propose in the future.
 Moreover, there can be no guarantee that, if granted, any such authorizations will be made in a timely manner or will be free from potentially burdensome conditions.